HackYourFutureBelgium/home/README.md

 Welcome to us!

-This repository/gitbook is the entry point to our GitHub organization.
-The pages here will give you an overview of everything we've got to offer, but the content itself isn't hosted here.
-Each page will link to the relevant repositories.
+This repository/gitbook is the just a table of contents for everything else.
+Check out the [live GitBook](https://home.hackyourfuture.be) or read [the SUMMARY file](./SUMMARY.md) for an overview of our organization: what we stand for, what we do, and how we do it.

 <hr>